 Grady-White has come a long way since those days of offering two models of their lap-strake mahogany boats.
 Today, they build 27 models of fiberglass offshore, sport fishing and family fishing boats ranging from 18 to 45 feet.
 They presently employ about 350 people.
 Grady-White’s 60-year track record of pioneering designs, leading craftsmanship, exceptional engineering and unparalleled customer satisfaction has earned them 17 out of 17 customer service awards from the National Marine Manufacturers Association (NMMA) Marine Industry Customer Satisfaction Index.

 This is an abbreviated version of an article written by Teresa Bradford, director of marketing at the North Carolina Manufacturing Extension Partnership (NCMEP) and NC State Industry Expansion Solutions.
-The full article, originally published on NCMEP’s website and republished with permission, is available here.
+The full article, originally published on NCMEP’s website, is available here.
 NCMEP is the official representative of the MEP National Network ™ and NIST MEP in North Carolina.
 The MEP National Network is a unique public-private partnership that delivers comprehensive, proven solutions to U.S. manufacturers, fueling growth and advancing U.S. manufacturing.